galenmckinley/galenmckinley.github.io/index.md

 Suki Wong, Viviana Acquaviva, Abby Shaum, Thea Hatlen Heimdal, Galen McKinley, Lauren Moseley, Amanda Fay

 #### Ocean Carbon Resources
-Please see our website on [Ocean Carbon Products](https://oceancarbon.ldeo.columbia.edu) to download data products and code.
+Please see our [LDEO Ocean Carbon](https://oceancarbon.ldeo.columbia.edu) site to download data products and code.

 #### Previous Work
 Please see our [Publications]({{site.baseurl}}/publications) for our prior work in these and other areas.